 Post-doctoral Positions and Research fellowships

-I am happy to support applications for post-doctoral fellowships such as Marie Curie Fellowships, Newton International Fellowships, EPSRC Fellowships, Royal Society University Research Fellowships and Dorothy Hodgkin Fellowships from suitably-qualified, independent researchers (subject to University approval).
+I am happy to support applications for post-doctoral fellowships such as Marie Curie Fellowships, Newton International Fellowships, EPSRC Fellowships, Royal Society University Research Fellowships, Dorothy Hodgkin Fellowships and other such schemces from suitably-qualified, independent researchers (subject to University approval).
 Just check that you meet the eligibility criteria, write to me with a project proposal and we’ll take it from there.
 Note that many of these schemes are ad hominem and you would be expected to work indepedently on your own projects.
-More information on possible fellowships can also be found in the recrruitment pages of the Physics of Quantum Materials research group.
+More information on possible fellowships can also be found in the recruitment pages of the Physics of Quantum Materials research group.

 PhD and MSc (R) projects

 I can offer PhD and MSc (R) projects in a number of areas, including unconventional superconductors, entanglement in quantum magnets, AI and quantum computing approahces to condensed matter, and magnetic monopoles.
 Please drop me a line if you wish to discuss some options, however in order for me to formally consider an application you need to make it through this website.
 Please make sure that you name me as your preferred supervisor if you want your application to land on my desk in the first instance.

 MPhys research projects